Vyral/nate-martinez-recruiting/_posts/new-post.md

 youtube_alternate_image: /uploads/nate-martinez-yt-thumbnail-2.png
 youtube_code:
 ---
-{% include excerpt.html %}Are you just starting out in the real estate industry and don’t know how to set up a CRM?
+{% include excerpt.html %}

+Are you just starting out in the real estate industry and don’t know how to set up a CRM?

 Maybe you’ve just started your real estate journey.
 Maybe you’ve been in the industry a long time but haven’t gotten around to fully leveraging your database yet.
 Whatever your situation is, you should know that a properly set up CRM is a real estate agent’s best friend.